Cottage garden ideas – 32 inspirational ways to transform your yard

 This is so easy to achieve.
 Pick plants that will flop over paths, tumble from arbors and pergolas, and scramble over walls and fences.
 This softens the hard landscaping so it fades into the background rather than being the dominant force as is often the case with more contemporary gardens.

-It’s time to let nature takes its course too.
+It’s time to let nature take its course too.
 Put away those secateurs and let your plants go on a rampage.
-Get a hazy effect with lady’s mantle (AKA Alchemilla mollis, used to edge the path here).
+Get a hazy effect with lady’s mantle, Alchemilla mollis, used to edge the path here).
+You can also plant low-growing native plants, such as bearberry shrubs or lingonberry shrubs, which will cover bear soil and blur the edge of your pathways.

 The soft lacy flowers form scalloped edging.
 And you can’t beat airy cow parsley to blend in hard boundaries.
 It’s like looking through a filtered lens to enhance things.